The results of a new study were supposed to resolve a persistent bone-protection conundrum.

 And news headlines tended to distort the study's findings by overplaying the negative aspects, underplaying the positive, and overlooking the weaknesses that make it much less than conclusive.

 Results were more positive than media reports suggest

 Based on the majority of news headlines, you’d think the study found no benefit from calcium and vitamin D.

 But in fact, the participants who took the supplements most consistently enjoyed a significant, 29 percent reduction in their risk of bone fractures.

-The new study was designed to test the ability of supplemental calcium and vitamin D to protect older women against bone fractures.
+The new study — part of the Women's Health Initiative (WHI) project — was designed to test the ability of supplemental calcium and vitamin D to protect older women against bone fractures.